 - Make sure your device’s volume is turned all the way up, especially once the EdComm cable is connected.

-Investing in correctly setting up Edison the first time will help you avoid the most common pitfalls from the start, making your exploration with Edison all the better that much sooner.
+Investing a bit of time into correctly setting up Edison at the beginning will help you avoid the most common pitfalls from the start, making your exploration with Edison all the better that much sooner.

 Get to know your Edison